charlottedhu/free_tickets_paris/README.md

 # Free tickets (let's dream)
 ## A study of potential gratuity in the parisian subway

 I made this analysis along with 3 other teammates at Le Wagon.
 This is the final project we presented on our last day in front of all the bootcamp participants.
-We played the role of external consultants that make recommendations to Ile-de-France Mobilités (IDFM), aka the entity that manages public transportation in the region.
+We played the role of external consultants that make recommendations to Ile-de-France Mobilités (IDFM), i.e. the entity that manages public transportation in the region.

 ➡️ Read the data transformation presentation [here](https://docs.google.com/presentation/d/1oL-Tq8IW-vz1SThDDeRLEMGLRJV-Heb2UD_2cxzZhlA/edit?usp=sharing) (in French)
 ➡️ Access the final dashboard we presented [here](https://lookerstudio.google.com/u/1/reporting/2155cd6b-8a4a-4ff5-a74e-8d4efbb9c34c/page/p_3xqoufdccd) (in French)